SchokiCoder/book_modern_c/src/24_optional.md

 out of convenience.

-For other external libraries or our own c-files in case we have multiple for one project we need to explicitly link these parts together.
+For other external libraries or our own c-files in case we have multiple for one project, we need to explicitly link these parts together.
 This has already been demonstrated in the build routines chapter.
 Multiple c-files are compiled into their respective o-file and they then get linked into the actual executable binary by just listing them in the compile